Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - added journal for NPC follower changes, and melee npc now has strike limits too
 - simple god mode for player on 1st spawn for 60s in case of 1st spawining over a mob will be fair
 - increased green glow sticks time to be more useful
+- there are downgrade recipes to better use some resources
+- a bit bigger Tesla HUD for better reading
+- added one hired NPC info on the HUD
 .
 --------- v0.9a -----------
 - initial release.